thuruht/farwhy_uni/RECENT_IMPLEMENTATIONS.md

 This document outlines the most recent implementations, bug fixes, and enhancements to the Farewell/Howdy Unified Project.

+## Public Blog and Featured Content Fix (July 1, 2025)

+- **Status**: ✅ Fixed
+- **Description**: Fixed 404 errors on the blog and news page where posts and featured content weren't loading.
+- **Implementation Details**:
+  - Added missing public API endpoints for `/blog/posts` and `/blog/featured`
+  - Fixed font file paths in the public blog CSS to use the correct directory
+  - Ensured proper error handling for API failures
+  - Added cross-compatibility between admin and public endpoints
+  - Improved accessibility for non-loading content
+  - Enhanced console logging for easier debugging

+## URL Handling Fix for Event and Blog Images (July 1, 2025)

+- **Status**: ✅ Fixed
+- **Description**: Fixed the image upload functionality to properly handle URLs for display and backend storage.
+- **Implementation Details**:
+  - Improved URL processing to show full URLs (with domain) in the UI for better usability
+  - Added proper URL conversion before form submission to maintain backend compatibility
+  - Enhanced error handling for URL parsing and conversion
+  - Added comprehensive logging for debugging URL processing
+  - Fixed backend communication to ensure proper URL formats are used throughout the application

 ## Event and Blog Image Upload Fix (July 1, 2025)

 - **Status**: ✅ Fixed